Bridging Fairness and Explainability: Can Input-Based Explanations Promote Fairness in Hate Speech Detection?: Quantitative Analyses of Fairness and Explainability

 \paragraph{Results}

 Figure~\ref{fig:fairness correlation} shows that the best-performing explanation methods, such as Grad L2, IxG L2, DeepLift L2, Occlusion, and Occlusion abs, generally achieve high fairness correlations across different models and bias types, indicating a strong ability to detect biased predictions.
 Besides, their fairness correlations are mostly statistically significant ($p < \alpha=0.05)$ in all, or in all but one, class-group categories, which confirms their reliability.
-Among these methods, Occlusion and Occlusion abs perform best with BERT models, whereas the L2-based methods Grad L2, IxG L2, and DeepLift L2 are most effective with Qwen3.
+Among these methods, Occlusion and Occlusion abs perform best with BERT models, whereas the L2-based methods Grad L2, IxG L2, and DeepLift L2 are most effective with Qwen3-4B.

 When comparing different variants of the same explanation family, mean-based approaches perform considerably worse than their L2-based counterparts, and also underperform compared to undirected attention-based methods.
 We attribute this limitation to their dependence on accurately determining the direction of each token’s contribution, a challenge that attention- and L2-based explanations do not face.
 Our analysis in Appendix~\ref{appendix:faithfulness} further shows that the effectiveness of explanation-based bias detection is not determined by explanation faithfulness, underscoring the need for careful evaluation when selecting methods for bias identification.
+In addition, our human study in Appendix~\ref{appendix:human fairness auditing} shows that explanation-based signals can assist human fairness auditing.